Skip To Content

 moving boxes

-23. If you have a lot of fragile valuables, hiring movers as opposed to asking friends can end up paying for itself.
+23. That said, if you have a lot of fragile valuables, hiring professional movers can end up paying for itself.

 furniture movers lifting a couch wearing face masks